Inbox

 Mark a conversation for follow-up

 Sometimes you read a message but cannot finish the reply right away.
+Marking a conversation unread reminds your team that someone still needs to respond.

 - Open the conversation menu